Optimizing EV Charging Stations with Data Analytics

 At the moment our partner continues to collect data for the project, which is currently ongoing.
 The data analysis showed some aspects that could be improved to build an ML-powered predictive maintenance and anomaly detection solution faster and eventually gain a strategic advantage on a competitive EV chargers market.

-We at Intelliarts love to help companies solve the challenges with big data strategy design and implementation, so if you have questions related to ML pipelines in particular or other areas of data science or want to know more about our predictive maintenance analytics case study — feel free to reach out.
+We at Intelliarts love to help companies solve the challenges with big data strategy design and implementation, so if you have questions related to ML pipelines in particular or other areas of data science consulting or want to know more about our predictive maintenance analytics case study — feel free to reach out.

 Build an ML solution